 Quinnipiac students may apply for provisional acceptance to the combined BA, or BS/MS in Public Relations during the second semester of your junior year.
 If accepted, you take 6 credits of graduate courses during your senior year, beginning in the fall semester, and complete a Master’s degree in one year after graduating.
 A four year combined degree (3+1) is also available.
 Contact undergraduate admissions for information.

-Jul.
-30th: Fall semester deadline for domestic applicants
+Fall semester deadline for international applicants

-Apr.
-30th: Fall semester deadline for international applicants
+Fall semester deadline for domestic applicants